-This introduction is designed to be self-contained, hands-on, and transparent regarding algorithmic details.
-Rather than providing an exhaustive review of generalizations or diverse applications, the focus remains on the foundational ideas behind these core neural operators and the practical aspects of their implementation.
-The aim is to equip readers with a solid understanding that can serve as a stepping stone for exploring broader extensions in the literature.

-Several crucial topics are addressed to ensure a deeper understanding of neural operators: \begin{itemize} \item Sampling random functions using Gaussian measures on function spaces; \item Defining data structures specific to each neural operator; \item Algorithms and Python implementations for all critical computations, including random function sampling and Markov Chain Monte Carlo (MCMC) for Bayesian inference; and \item A detailed exploration of neural operators' application to Bayesian inverse problems. \end{itemize}
+The presentation is designed to be self-contained and implementation-focused.
+Neural operator architectures, variants, and applications have been surveyed from broader taxonomic and benchmarking perspectives in several recent review articles \cite{kovachki2023neural, azizzadenesheli2024neural, deHoop2022cost}.
+In contrast, the present article focuses on conceptual understanding, practical implementation of representative neural operator architectures, and the application of neural operator surrogates to Bayesian inverse problems, where these surrogates are used to accelerate repeated forward evaluations in MCMC simulations.
+To support this objective, several key topics are addressed: \begin{itemize} \item Sampling random functions using Gaussian measures on function spaces; \item Construction of data representations tailored to different neural operator architectures; \item Algorithms and Python implementations for essential components, including random function sampling and Markov chain Monte Carlo (MCMC) methods for Bayesian inverse problems; \item Application of neural operators as surrogate models in Bayesian inverse problems. \end{itemize}